-Our Brighter Lives for Refugees campaign has raised a total of €30.8 million to help the United Nations Refugee Agency (UNHCR) bring light and renewable energy to refugee camps across Asia, Africa and the Middle East.
+In connection to the Brighter Lives for Refugees campaign, we have donated a total of €30.8 million to help the United Nations Refugee Agency (UNHCR) bring light and renewable energy to refugee camps across Asia, Africa and the Middle East.
 This has made them safer, better places for the children and families who live in them.

 Refugee camps can be dark places.
 Literally.

 Every year, millions of children and their families are forced to flee their homes because of war, conflict or natural disaster.
 These refugees find safety and shelter in UNHCR camps.

 Today, more than 60 million people around the world have been forcibly displaced.
 While war and persecution are the leading causes forcing people to flee, UNHCR is also increasingly concerned about climate change and related problems that cause displacement, including natural disasters such as droughts and floods, and the scarcity of natural resources.

 “Sadly, the escalating refugee crisis caused by protracted conflict situations around the world does not seem likely to calm down any time soon,” explained Per Heggenes, CEO of the IKEA Foundation.
 “And lesser-known factors such as climate change-induced natural disasters could force even more people to flee for a safe place to call home.”